cderue/example-voting-app/README.md

 # Deploying microservices with Waypoint and GitHub: A voting app example

 A simple distributed application running across multiple microservices in Docker containers.
+This solution uses Python, Node.js, .NET, with Redis for messaging and Postgres for storage.

 ## Prerequisites